antihax/goesi/esi/docs/BookmarksApi.md

 > []GetCharactersCharacterIdBookmarks200Ok GetCharactersCharacterIdBookmarks(ctx, characterId, optional)
 List bookmarks

-List your character's personal bookmarks  ---  This route is cached for up to 3600 seconds
+A list of your character's personal bookmarks  ---  This route is cached for up to 3600 seconds

 ### Required Parameters